mattes/migrate/database/cassandra/README.md

 # Cassandra

-* Drop command will not work on Cassandra 2.X because it rely on system_schema table which comes with 3.X
+* Drop command will not work on Cassandra 2.X because it rely on system_schema table which comes with 3.X.
-* Other commands should work properly but are **not tested**
+* Other commands should work properly but are **not tested**.

 ## Usage

 `cassandra://host:port/keyspace?param1=value&param2=value2`